misprintt/mockatoo/README.md

 Basic class and interface mocking (generates empty stub methods)

-* Generate a mock class for any Class or Interface
+* Generate a mock class for any Class, Interface or Typedef alias
 * Generates sub class for Class targets
-* Generates implementation for Interface targets
+* Generates implementation for Interface targets (including super classes)
 * Generate a mock class for classes with typed parameters  (and typedef aliases)
 * Generate mocks for classes with super classes (mocks all non-overridden functions from super classes)
 * Return correct 'null' types for methods with return types  (including default Int, Bool and Float types for static platforms)